 For all other caps, it is possible to hand wash our cap but you must follow these instructions carefully.
 It can be difficult to wash at home due to the many types of fabrics inside the cap but it is possible.
 When washing, use extra care and wash at your own risk.
 We cannot take any responsibility for caps damaged due to washing.

 Submerge the whole cap into a bucket of room temperature water and use our Textile Soap or a suitable mild textile detergent without bleach or chemicals.
 Gently “work” the soap into the cap’s panels/seams and let it soak for approximately 1-2 hours.
-Then, make a second bucket of clean room temperature water and soak the cap there while you wash away all the soap and rinse thoroughly.
+Then, make a second bucket of clean warm water and soak the cap there while you wash away all the soap and rinse thoroughly.
 Hang dry in a suitable place and uphold the beautiful shape using a small towel or similar inside the cap while drying.
 Keep away from direct heat such as radiators or sunlight while drying.
 Check out our full video here.

 We recommend applying our Reproofing Oilskin Wax to your cap as soon as you can see that the wax has dried up.
 To do so, heat the tin of wax in a bowl of hot water.
 Then, clean your cap with a cold, moist towel (no soap) and use a clean cloth or sponge to work the wax thoroughly into the fabric, paying attention to seams, creases and dry patches.
 Make sure that the wax is evenly spread and use a hair dryer in order to even if the wax spreads out.
 Hang your cap in a warm room to dry overnight.